$G$-torsors on perfectoid spaces: Generalised representations on rigid spaces

-\begin{Remark} We suspect that they might not be equivalent to finite locally free $\O^+$-modules on $X_{\an}$, or even to finite projective $\O^+(X)$-modules if $X$ is affinoid perfectoid. \end{Remark} \begin{Remark} It follows that finite locally free $\O^+$-module on strictly totally disconnected spaces are trivial.
-Already for $\Spa(\C_p)$, this becomes wrong in the almost category: For $c\in \mathbb R\backslash \Q$, the module $p^{c}\m$ becomes $\aeq \O^+$ on the $v$-cover $\Spa(C)\to \Spa(\C_p)$ where $C$ is any extension whose value group contains $c$.
-We thank Lucas Mann for pointing this out to us. \end{Remark} We will later prove a much more general version in \cref{t:G-torsors-on-perfectoids}, the Proposition being the case of $G=\GL_n(\O^+)$.
-But for greater clarity in the much simpler case of $G=\GL_n(\O^+)$, we first give them in this case and then later explain how to generalise.
-We first observe:
+\begin{Remark} We suspect that the categories might not be equivalent to the category of finite locally free $\O^+$-modules on $X_{\an}$, or even to that of finite projective $\O^+(X)$-modules if $X$ is affinoid perfectoid. \end{Remark}

+\begin{Remark} It follows that finite locally free $\O^+$-modules on strictly totally disconnected spaces are trivial.
+Already for $\Spa(\C_p)$, this becomes wrong in the almost category: for $c\in \mathbb R\backslash \Q$, the module $p^{c}\m$ becomes $\aeq \O^+$ on the $v$-cover $\Spa(C)\to \Spa(\C_p)$, where $C$ is any extension whose value group contains $c$.
+We thank Lucas Mann for pointing this out to us. \end{Remark}

+We will later prove a much more general version in \cref{t:G-torsors-on-perfectoids}, the proposition being the case of $G=\GL_n(\O^+)$.
+But for greater clarity in the much simpler case of $G=\GL_n(\O^+)$, we first give the results in this case and then later explain how to generalise.

+Recall that we use perfectoid spaces in the sense of \cite{perfectoid-spaces}, so $X$ is assumed to live over a perfectoid field $(K,K^+)$, and we denote by $\varpi$ any pseudo-uniformiser of $K$.